assamite/creamas/docs/source/install.rst

 	$>pyvenv env # create virtualenv, make sure python 3.5 is used for env
 	$>source env/bin/activate # start virtualenv
 	$>pip install requirements.txt
+	$>pip install c_reqs.txt # packages using C are in different file for readthedocs

 That's it!
 Now you are ready to use MASSACRE.